shenoyshre22/flood_relief/readme.md

 The system enables adding areas, connecting them, registering camps, maintaining stock, and allocating resources.

-🧩 Functionalities
+🧩 ***Functionalities***

-Add Areas and Connectivity
+1)Add Areas and Connectivity

-Add new areas (nodes) and establish connections (edges) between them.
+2)Add new areas (nodes) and establish connections (edges) between them.

-Simulates real-world connectivity for resource delivery.
+3)Simulates real-world connectivity for resource delivery.

-Register Camps and Available Resources
+4)Register Camps and Available Resources

-Each camp maintains available stock of relief materials.
+5)Each camp maintains available stock of relief materials.

-Stock is stored and managed using a queue.
+6)Stock is stored and managed using a queue.

-Enqueue Relief Requests
+7)Enqueue Relief Requests

-Requests are added in FIFO order to ensure fairness.
+8)Requests are added in FIFO order to ensure fairness.

-Allocate Resources and Update Stock
+9)Allocate Resources and Update Stock

-Packages are dequeued and delivered to the required areas.
+10)Packages are dequeued and delivered to the required areas.

-Graph nodes are updated from Pending to Delivered.
+11)Graph nodes are updated from Pending to Delivered.

-⚙️ Data Structures Used
+⚙️ ***Data Structures Used***

 Data Structure	Type	Purpose
-Queue	Linear	Handles relief package requests in FIFO order Graph (Adjacency Matrix)	Non-linear	Represents areas and their connections for delivery planning 🧠 File Structure flood_relief/
+Queue	Linear	Handles relief package requests in FIFO order Graph (Adjacency Matrix)	Non-linear	Represents areas and their connections for delivery planning

+🧠 ***File Structure***

+flood_relief/
 │
 ├── main.c        → main driver file (menu, user interface)